-21 E.g. UNSDG Common Approach to Prospect Research and Due Diligence for Business Sector Partnerships: https://unsdg.un.org/resources/unsdg-common-approach-prospect-research-and-due-diligence-business-sector-partnerships.
+21 E.g. UNSDG Common Approach to Prospect Research and Due Diligence for Business Sector Partnerships: https://unsdg.un.org/resources/unsdg-common-approach-prospect-research-and-due-diligence-business-sector-partnerships he CCAs are expected to be updated annually by all MSDCF signatories.
+These will provide the inputs to the annual update of the CMCA, which will reflect the major contextual shifts affecting and impacting the signatory states.